• Help and guidance

 Investment budget

 You won’t get anywhere with your business plan until you know how much money you need.
-You should therefore make a list of what you need to buy or invest in to get started.
-If you’re going to be a consultant, a laptop, a mobile phone and funds to set up the limited company will probably be enough.
+You should therefore draw up a list of what you need to invest in or buy in order to get started.
+If you’re going to be a consultant, it may be no more than a laptop, a mobile and money for your share capital.
 In other cases, you may need more equipment to get started.
-It’s also worth factoring in a generous buffer for any unforeseen costs that may arise.
-Banks and investors call this an investment budget.
-It’s a formal phrase but in practice it’s just a detailed and specific overview of everything that must be in place in order for you to start earning money.
+Don’t forget to include a good savings buffer for unforeseen costs that might arise.

 Investment budget template (in Norwegian only)